 God has a plan, and I am hopeful for the future.
 He has continued to provide abundant blessings beyond my understanding, EVERYTIME...from Catholic Charities keeping the utilities on- to Timberline Church paying my rent- to those few who donated gift cards for food when mom and I were solely dependent on the Larimer Food Bank - to my neighbors who continue to take care of my yard and help with things around the house- to my amazing landlord who lowered rent until I am back on my feet, to ALL who donated to my GoFundMe page and my amazing pup, Pancake; my gratitude is overwhelming.
 I have always been so self-reliant, the one offering help so it was so foreign to me to have the tables turned to such a degree.
 What I have learned is that the generosity of the human spirit is amazing, needing help can feel like a humbling limitation but openly accepting that help takes courage, providing no limitation at all!

-Maybe this time next year, I’ll be able to re-enter physical therapy, then maybe a year or two after that...some of my hobbies and a career of some sort…who knows, maybe sooner 😊.
-We will see what I am working with by the end of treatment and how that will further define my future; one day at a time.
+Maybe this time next year, I’ll be able to consistently take Pancake on a walk, then maybe a year or two after that...re-enter PT, do some of my hobbies and redefine a career of some sort…who knows, maybe sooner 😊.
+We will see what I am working with as treatment progresses and how that will further define my future; one day at a time.

 I am hoping this Recovery Blog serves as a platform to trend/share treatment progress but also a central location to share some of the recent research in Bartonellosis, as it relates to my clinical picture and potentially your health.
 I wanted to create a central location to share this journey with anyone who wants to be a part of my recovery and/or similarly struggling with medical adversity.

 Being such an under-recognized disease in the medical field, the diagnosis and journey has been quite isolating.
 I appreciate any support!

 Dr. Breitschwerdt warned that this will be a battle.